Overview

 Video capsule endoscopy

-This test involves swallowing a pill with a camera inside.
-It travels through your bowel and creates a video.
+A video capsule endoscopy involves swallowing a pill with a camera inside.
+It travels through your bowel and records a video.
 However, it cannot be used to take biopsies or remove polyps, so you might still need a flexible sigmoidoscopy.